Extreme Rules (2010): Background

-The event was held at the 1st Mariner Arena in Baltimore, Maryland.
+The second annual Extreme Rules was held at the 1st Mariner Arena in Baltimore, Maryland.

-In 2009, World Wrestling Entertainment (WWE) established Extreme Rules as a gimmick pay-per-view (PPV), replacing One Night Stand.
-Just like One Night Stand, the concept of the show was that the event featured various matches that were contested under hardcore rules.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
+From 2005 to 2008, World Wrestling Entertainment (WWE) ran a professional wrestling pay-per-view (PPV) event entitled One Night Stand.
+While the first two events were originally a reunion show for the defunct Extreme Championship Wrestling (ECW) promotion, the assets of which WWE acquired in 2003, the concept of One Night Stand was that the event featured various matches that were contested under hardcore rules.
+In June 2009, WWE replaced One Night Stand with an event titled Extreme Rules, which continued the concept of featuring hardcore-based matches.
+ECW originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".

+A second Extreme Rules event was scheduled for April 25, 2010, at the 1st Mariner Arena in Baltimore, Maryland, featuring wrestlers from the Raw and SmackDown brands.
 While the inaugural 2009 event had originally been described as a continuation of the One Night Stand chronology, the 2010 Extreme Rules event was noted by WWE to be only the second event under a new chronology, thus establishing Extreme Rules as its own annual event.
-Although the second event in the Extreme Rules chronology, it was the first to feature the titular Extreme Rules match, among other hardcore-based matches.
-The event took place on April 25, 2010, at the 1st Mariner Arena in Baltimore, Maryland and featured wrestlers from the Raw and SmackDown brands.
-Tickets went on sale on March 6.
-Extreme Rules 2010 also replaced Backlash as the post-WrestleMania pay-per-view.
+Although this was the second Extreme Rules event, it was the first to feature the titular Extreme Rules match, among other hardcore-based matches.
+With the 2010 event moved up to April, it also replaced Backlash as the post-WrestleMania event.
+The event took place on Tickets went on sale on March 6.